-- If you fail to deposit a monthly deposit then have to pay Rs. one (1) as a fine for every 100 Rs.
+- If you fail to deposit a monthly deposit, you must pay Rs. one (1) as a fine for every 100 Rs.
 The account is flexible, which means you can withdraw up to 50 percent of the account balance after one year.

-National Savings Certificate (NSC), a fixed saving scheme backed by the government of India, can be opened at any post office.
+National Savings Certificate (NSC), a fixed saving scheme backed by the Government of India, can be opened at any post office.
 Any Indian citizen is eligible to invest in this scheme.
-NRIs and Hindu Undivided Families (UHFs) are not allowed to invest in NSC.
+NRIs and Hindu Undivided Families (UHFs) cannot invest in NSC.

-The scheme aims to help investors save money in small and medium amounts, also the NSC provides tax benefits.
-This is a low-risk scheme as the government is backing the scheme.
-As the post office has wide coverage throughout India the scheme is very popular.
+NSC is a low-risk scheme as the Government is backing the plan.
+The scheme aims to help investors save money in small and medium amounts; the NSC also provides tax benefits.
+The post office has comprehensive coverage throughout India, so the scheme is popular.

-- The interest rate the post office paid on National Savings Certificate is 6.8% annually.
+- The post office’s interest rate on National Savings Certificate is 7% annually from 01-01-2023.
 The interest is compounded half-yearly, however, paid at maturity.
 NSC maturity period is 5 years.

-- You can buy NSC individually, three adults can buy it jointly, and guardians can buy it for their minors or for a person which is unsound by the mind.
-A minor over the age of 10 can but on his name.
+- You can buy NSC individually, three adults can buy it jointly, and guardians can buy it for a minor or someone who is unsound by the mind.
+A minor over ten years can take the plan in his name.